-All Scholars who enter in their first year will receive a $5,000 annual scholarship renewable for all four years of your undergraduate education.
+Effective Fall 2017, all Scholars who enter in their first year will receive a $5,000 annual scholarship renewable for all four years of your undergraduate education.
 Schreyer also has additional grants and scholarships available for experiences such as travel abroad, research, etc.

 - Do you accept AP/IB credits?

 Penn State accepts credits depending on your exam score.
 You can find details on the Getting Penn State Credit section of the Admissions website.
 Please keep in mind the credits will not count as honors credits but will apply toward your degree requirements.

 You are not required to live in honors housing at University Park, but we strongly encourage you to do so.
 Approximately 95 percent of each first-year class does elect to do so.
 Benefits of living in honors housing include the location on campus, being near your peers and Schreyer staff, etc. If you live in honors housing your first year, you are guaranteed honors housing all four years at University Park, provided you complete the housing contract paperwork in a timely fashion each year.